Follow these five tips to ensure a smooth journey

 Just because you’re leaving behind the modern comforts of home doesn’t mean you shouldn’t be comfortable on a camping trip.
 This includes everything from what you’ll be sleeping in (whether it’s a tent, motorhome, or caravan) to what you’ll be wearing and eating.

 When planning your camping trip, don’t scrimp on essentials.
 If you’ve got a vehicle, then make use of it and pack as many things as you can to avoid feeling without.
 You may even want to change the way you camp if you’re after ultimate comfort.
-Rather than opt for a tent, for example, you could drop by Horizon Teardrop Caravans and rent a camping trailer instead.
+Rather than opt for a tent, for example, you could rent a camping trailer instead.

 Planning a camping destination is just as important as planning a beach holiday.
 If you’re new to camping, you’ll want to make sure that you’ve chosen a campsite that excites you and offers plenty of activities for you and your family.
 The last thing you want is to land somewhere only to find out that there isn’t much to see and do.
 Depending on what type of camping holiday you’re after, do your research and be sure it’s in line with your family’s interests.